keystonejs/prisma-day-2021-workshop/README.md

 Next build super user authorization to keystone, allowing for SSR/SSG/ISR tunneling.
    USE CASE: TESTING BUILD FUNCTIONALITY ONLY.

+Api key connected to workflow.
+Injected into provably correct location, in utils.ts.

 Pre production testing release status:
    Admin UI Authorization has passed preliminary testing.
    DRY permissions.
 Rules deprecation.
 Some tidying up stil to be done.